-[Explanation note: In the following examples we illustrate the distinction between a propositional object, its names and its encoded forms.
+[Explanation note: The following examples illustrate the distinction between a propositional object, its names and its encoded forms.
 The Maxwell equations (Ball, 1962) are a good example, because they belong to the fundamental laws of physics and their mathematical content yields identical, unambiguous results regardless formulation and encoding.]